Skip to Main Content

 Looking for Books?
 You can find books by using our online catalog or you may want to browse the shelf.
 Print books are located in the "HF" section on the second floor of Cowan-Blakley Memorial Library.
 Below is a high-level view of the Library of Congress Call Numbers associated with commerce.; a more detailed Call Number list of subclass HF is included in the Books tab.

 Databases are a great resource for articles.
-The Specialized Database tab contains databases with a high subject content.
-The Related General Databases tab contains databases in multiple disciplines in varying measures.
+The Database tab contains databases with a high subject content.

-Articles & Journals titles can be searched for in the Online Catalog or by using Full-Text Journal Search.
+Articles & Journals titles can be searched for in the Journal & Ebook Finder or UD Discovery.

 Citing Resources properly is important and this tab provides style guides and other resources available to cite properly.